Simon Willard: United States Senate (1801)

 For the United States Capitol in Washington, the Senate requested Simon Willard to build a large gallery clock.
 Subsequently, he was invited both to set the clock up and to show its working.

 Eventually, this trip had particular importance because Simon Willard became acquainted with President Thomas Jefferson.
 After that they became close friends.

 Thomas Jefferson (1801–1802)

 Among their first correspondence, in 1801 Thomas Jefferson alerted Simon Willard that his banjo timepiece hadn't yet been patented.
 Subsequently, on November 25, 1801, Willard made his application to the US Patent Office.
 The patent was both granted and issued on February 8, 1802.
 It was signed by President Jefferson, Secretary of State James Madison, and Attorney General Levi Lincoln.

 In subsequent years, Simon Willard visited Thomas Jefferson at his home, Monticello, near Charlottesville, Virginia.
 There they held many conversations.
-On one occasion, Thomas Jefferson invited Willard to chop a young tree down.
+On one occasion, Willard was Thomas Jefferson once asked Willard to dismantle a French clock and put it back together again, and while Willard was busy, Jefferson spoke to him about a recent proposal for a treaty.
+Upon noticing that Willard wasn't interested, Jefferson scolded Willard, telling him that every good citizen should care about political matters.
+Willard responded, "doubtless every man should be learned and skillful enough to take up any branch of business that is offered to him," and got up to leave the room without putting the clock back together.
+Jefferson told Willard to resume his work, to which Willard responded, "you could do that."
+Jefferson replied, "but I cannot."
+Willard finally said, "you cannot put the wheels of a clock together, yet you expected me to know all about treatises."
+Jefferson saw Willard's point, and took Willard to chop a young tree down.
 Subsequently, Jefferson transformed it into a cane.
 It was given a silver mount that read: "Thomas Jefferson to Simon Willard, Monticello."

 Old South Meeting House's Willard gallery clock, now at Old South Church.